EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 Settings explained:

 - --restart unless-stopped: If you explicitly shut down Jenkins, it will not restart automatically.
-You have to `docker start` it.
+You will have to `docker start` it.
 - We use the `jenkins` network created above.
 - This stack is meant to run completely on your local machine.
 Therefore, we will not enable docker TLS.
   - --env DOCKER_HOST=tcp://docker:2375 (instead of 2376)